Xeloan/A-discord-bot-based-on-Open-Ai/README.md

     - Copy the link generated below and paste it on the browser
     - On add to server select the desired server to add the bot Next get the ID of the channel you've added the bot in: you can just open the channel and check the link (like https://discord.com/channels/974519864045756446/1047566067888820274 the 1047566067888820274 is the channel ID)
-Then generate an Open AI Api key: https://beta.openai.com/account/api-keys Finally paste the token of the bot, Open AI Api and the channel ID into the .env in the file you've downloaded Open the Xia Client.exe(not the xxx.js), you will see login in the log and the bot send "Channel granted" in your channel(remember just one channel).
+Then generate an Open AI Api key: https://beta.openai.com/account/api-keys and get your organization ID in https://platform.openai.com/account/org-settings
+Finally paste the token of the bot, Open AI Api, organization ID and the channel ID into the .env in the file you've downloaded.
+Open the Xia Client.exe(not the xxx.js), you will see login in the log and the bot send "Channel granted" in your channel(remember just one channel).
 # The last thing
 You can just copy my code if you are lazy.
 I think there is no bug in it and it will permanently work unless there is a power or Internet outage.
 You can get the already-made client in the releases.